davidh38/german-bank-csv-to-ledger-cli/README.md

 - suggestion: switch to tailwind or ornament
 - suggestion: download new transactions automatically
 - suggestion: test docker usage with config file
-- get the filename of the new transactions

 ## Summary